Cannibal Tours

 Cannibal Tours is a 1988 documentary film by Australian director and cinematographer Dennis O'Rourke.
 While it borrows heavily from ethnographic modes of representation, the film is a biting commentary on the nature of modernity.
-The film is also widely celebrated for its depiction of Western touristic desires and exploitation among a 'tribal' people.
+The film is also widely celebrated for its depiction of Western touristic desires and exploitation among a "tribal" people.

 The film follows a number of affluent European and American tourists and ecotourists as they travel from village to village along the middle Sepik River in Papua New Guinea.
 Most of the villages in the film are inhabited by the Iatmul people.
-(Note: The Iatmul people were initially made famous in anthropology through the ethnographic fieldwork in the 1920s and 1930s of Margaret Mead and Gregory Bateson.)
+(Note: The Iatmul people were initially made famous in anthropology through the ethnographic fieldwork of Margaret Mead and Gregory Bateson in the 1920s and 1930s .)
 The film shows the tourists driving hard bargains for local handcrafts such as woodcarvings and baskets, relentlessly taking photos of local people, handing out cigarettes, balloons, and perfume, viewing staged dance performances, and offering naive comments on native people living in harmony with nature.
 The film, too, tacks between the tourists and black-and-white photographs from the era of German colonialism of New Guinea (1880s–1914).
 With some prodding, the tourists unwittingly reveal an unattractive and pervasive ethnocentrism to O'Rourke's cameras.
-The tourists thus become somewhat dehumanized by the filmmaker's camera even as they themselves dehumanize and exoticize even the most mundane aspects of Sepik River life.

-The title of the film can be read in at least a couple of ways.
-At one point early in the film, a German tourist, clearly titillated, describes the bygone practice of raiding and cannibalism.
-He is obsessed with cannibalism, asking local men about the former practice, and snapping photos of locations where local people once practiced headhunting; other tourists also attempt to discuss the "symbolic" meaning of cannibalism.
-But the narrative plot of the film is to portray the tourists as the real cannibals who consume the world through their arrogance, acquisitiveness, primitivist fantasies of indigenous people, and photography (the cameras in the film double for the guns of past colonial administrators).
-In short, the film presents the tourists as the people driven by truly bizarre beliefs and behaviors.
-By contrast, the local people are represented as eminently practical and reasonable.
-Thus the 'natives' display the rationale logic of modernity, while the Western tourists are guilty of the very irrational traits they attribute to the natives.
-The climax of the film is when a group of tourists, faces painted in 'native fashion' by local men from one village (Tambunum), prance, dance, and assume a boxing stance to the music of Mozart.
-The message is clearly: we have finally succeeded in our quest for the primitive, and he is us.
+The title of the film can be read in a variety of ways.
+At one point early in the film, a German tourist describes the bygone practice of raiding and cannibalism.
+He asks local men about the former practice and snaps photos of locations where local people once practised headhunting; other tourists similarly attempt to discuss the "symbolic" meaning of cannibalism.
+In the narrative of the film, however, the tourists are portrayed as the real cannibals who consume the world through their arrogance, acquisitiveness, primitivist fantasies of indigenous people, and photography (the cameras in the film double for the guns of past colonial administrators).
+Generally the film presents the tourists as driven by truly bizarre beliefs and behaviours, while the local people are represented as practical and reasonable.
+Thus the "natives" display the rational logic of modernity, while the Western tourists are guilty of the very irrational traits they attribute to the natives.
+The climax of the film is when a group of tourists, faces painted in "native fashion" by local men from one village (Tambunum), prance, dance, and assume a boxing stance to the music of Mozart.